TZer0/tzer0.github.io/discord.md

 General warnings/notes regarding Discord
 -
+* As a mod/admin/owner, you want developer mode on at all times (user settings -> appearance).
 * Always put roles for administrators and moderators on the top.
 * Do not create a role with any potentially destructive permissions (such as "Administrator, "Ban Members") low in the hierarchy of roles.
 * Anyone with "Administrator", "Manage Server", "Manage Channels" or "Manage Roles" can seriously mess things up for you, but it will be noted in the audit log who did it.